MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 W106 and EPL

 ## High-level release notes

+The theme of this release is **Servicability**: it delivers full coverage of Business Requirements, API and API Developer Guides for Address, Site Retrieval, and Product Offering Qualification Management.

 - All APIs have been reviewed and updated to follow their respective Business Requirements & Use Cases and Developer Guides documents